 Some excellent avenues to pass information to your employees include:

 Don’t use one channel.
-Instead, use every medium you have and consider integration solutions like Slack to affect your communication processes further.
-In a nutshell, your workers need to go through a lot of preparation before getting back to work.
+Instead, use every medium you have and consider integration solutions like Slack to improve your communication processes.

-For instance, notify your employees of your plans to reopen your offices beforehand to help them prepare.
+For instance, notify your employees of your plans beforehand to help them prepare.
 Parents especially need time to plan for daycare, and employees in distant remote locations might need to plan for travel back to their homes.

 In your message, include the requirements your employees need to have before they are back in the office.
 For example, include: